irdsn/SciFetch/README.md

 - Fast and structured access to academic knowledge
 - Summarized, readable overviews of complex topics
 - A foundation for building research tools, assistants, or pipelines
+- Reliability ensured through unit and integration tests with 89% code coverage

+> Note: SciFetch currently runs locally and is not yet deployed as a public web service.

 ---